 In this paper, we propose \textit{Neonpool}, a novel solution that optimizes the transaction pool for resource-constrained platforms. \textit{Neonpool} uses probabilistic data structures to design the transaction pool, which utilizes statistical properties for compact representations of large data sets, offering highly space-efficient solutions that provide answers to membership queries with tightly controlled error rates.

-\textit{Neonpool} utilizes two key insights: first, we observe that a majority of light clients levy a burden on the network, by piggybacking on existing full-node clients for their proper functioning.
+\textit{Neonpool} utilizes two key insights: first, we observe that a majority of light clients levy a burden on the network by piggybacking on existing full-node clients for their proper functioning.
 Second, we note that the two key functions of the transaction pool, \textit{inventory} and \textit{forwarding}, can be dissociated.
-This approach is similar to how lightweight clients (e.g. pruned nodes, SPV wallets) are commonly built, by prioritizing one function over another \cite{chatzigiannis2022sok}.
-So we ask the question, is it possible to get the best of both worlds, i.e. design a client that optimizes local memory, and contributes to the health of the network, without imposing a significant burden on existing full-nodes?
+This approach is similar to how lightweight clients (e.g., pruned nodes, SPV wallets) are commonly built by prioritizing one function over another \cite{chatzigiannis2022sok}.
+So we ask the question, is it possible to get the best of both worlds, i.e., design a client that optimizes local memory and contributes to the network's health without imposing a significant burden on existing full nodes?

-Specifically, we make the following contributions: \begin{itemize} \item We describe \textit{Neonpool}, an optimized transaction pool construction for cryptocurrencies that explores the use of standard bloom filters, decaying bloom filters, and bloom filters with key-value storage to replicate the transaction pool's core function of transaction inventory.
-It reduces the local memory consumption of the transaction pool by up to two orders of magnitude (400 MB to 2 MB) while still processing unconfirmed transactions with over 99.99\% fidelity.
+Specifically, we make the following contributions: \begin{itemize} \item We describe \textit{Neonpool}, an optimized transaction pool construction for cryptocurrencies that explores using standard bloom filters, decaying bloom filters, and bloom filters with key-value storage to replicate the transaction pool's core function of transaction inventory.
+It reduces the transaction pool's local memory consumption by up to two orders of magnitude (400 MB to 2 MB) while still processing unconfirmed transactions with over 99.99

 \item We implement two variants: \textit{Neonpool-BTC} and \textit{Neonpool-ETH}, individually developed in C++ and benchmarked on two novel blockchain network datasets, each containing 10 million unique Bitcoin and Ethereum network transactions.